Chino-chan/Reddit_Post_Scheduler/README.md

 # Reddit Post Scheduler ⏰
 A command line tool made to set up and schedule Reddit Posts

+This tool is made for those that don't want to give their account to online services

 How to use this tool
 --------------------